bitrise-io/devcenter/_articles/en/reviews/getting-started-with-react-native-apps-makeover.md

 ![](/img/keystore.png)

-{% include message_box.html type="info" title="More information on Android code signing" content=" You should have the keystore password, keystore alias and the private key password at hand as these are included in your keystore file which is generated in Android Studio prior to uploading your app to Bitrise.
+{% include message_box.html type="info" title="More information on Android code signing" content=" You should have the keystore password, keystore alias and the private key password available as these are included in your keystore file which is generated in Android Studio prior to uploading your app to Bitrise.
 You can learn more about the keystore file if you head over to [Android Studio's guide on Keys, certificates, and keystores](https://developer.android.com/studio/publish/app-signing#certificates-keystores).
-You can also check out what other code signing options you have at Bitrise if you check out our [Android code signing guide](https://devcenter.bitrise.io/code-signing/android-code-signing/android-code-signing-procedures/)."%}
+You can also check out what other code signing options you have at Bitrise in our [Android code signing guide](https://devcenter.bitrise.io/code-signing/android-code-signing/android-code-signing-procedures/)."%}

 The Android chunk of code signing is done!